mrsarm/jshell-plugin/README.md

 solution for this [bug](https://github.com/mrsarm/jshell-plugin/issues/2).

-However, the JShell task can be invoked with the command **rlwrap** from the console to overcome the issue:
+However, the JShell task can be invoked with the command **rlwrap** from the console to overcome the arrow keys issues:

     $ rlwrap ./gradlew --console plain jshell

-`rlwrap` takes care of the autocompletion, and the arrow keys management.
+`rlwrap` takes care of the arrow keys management and history.
 Just remember to check you have installed it before invoking the JShell with the command the first time.

 You can install [rlwrap](https://github.com/hanslub42/rlwrap) on Windows using Cygwin or MinGW, and on Linux and MacOS.
 For MacOS, consider installing with
-Homebrew: `brew install rlwrap`
+Homebrew: `brew install rlwrap`.

 System Requirements
 -------------------